 Another bright fruit, sour cherries are rich in anthocyanins which, like blueberries, help to thwart the spike in blood sugar after a meal.
 One study published in the Journal of Nutrition found that sour cherries helped to improve insulin resistance.

 Cinnamon contains the compound chromium that slows down the absorption of sugars into the bloodstream, lowering the risk of blood sugar spikes.
 Furthermore, one study found that it improves insulin sensitivity.

-Spinach, along with other leafy greens such as kale and collards, are all rich in the nutrients fibre and magnesium which help to balance insulin levels.
-Aside from ensuring that you consume a balanced diet that incorporates protein, fibre, and healthy fats- you can also alter your lifestyle in order to manage blood sugar levels.
+Spinach, along with other leafy greens such as kale and collards, is all rich in nutrient fibre and magnesium which helps balance insulin levels.
+Aside from ensuring that you consume a balanced diet that incorporates protein, fibre, and healthy fats – you can also alter your lifestyle in order to manage blood sugar levels.

 Drinking enough water, getting adequate sleep and being more active can help to maintain steady blood sugar levels.

 Worried about being addicted to sugar?
 Click on the link to find out how to fix it.